-- it must be submitted to a C-OSS by using PCS, including at least one PaP/RC section (for access to PCS, see chapter 2.5.
-Details are explained in the PCS User Manual http://cms.rne.eu/pcs/pcs-documentation/pcs-basics) - · it must cross at least one border on a corridor - it must comprise a train run from origin to destination, including sections on one or more corridors as well as feeder and/or outflow paths, on all of its running days.
+- it must be submitted to a C-OSS by using PCS, including at least one PaP/RC section (for access to PCS, see chapter 2.4.8.
+Details are explained in the PCS User Manual http://cms.rne.eu/pcs/pcs-documentation/pcs-basics) - it must cross at least one border on a corridor - it must comprise a train run from origin to destination, including PaP/RC sections on one or more corridors as well as feeder and/or outflow paths, on all of its running days.
 In certain cases, which are due to technical limitations of PCS, a request may have to be submitted in the form of more than one dossier.
-These specific cases are the following: - Different origin and/or destination depending on running day (But using identical PaP/RC capacity for at least one of the IM for which capacity was requested). - Load shift from one train onto different trains (or vice versa) because of infrastructure restrictions. - If the IM/AB precisely asks the applicant to split the request into two or more dossiers instead of using the subsidiary function.
-This could be the case if the IM/AB cannot handle those dossiers with the subsidiary function with its interface from PCS to the national system. - To be able for the C-OSS to identify such dossiers as one request, and to allow a correct calculation of the priority value (K value) in case of conflicting requests, the applicant has to link these dossiers with the "composite relations" function in PCS.
-Furthermore the applicant should mention the reason for using more than one dossier in the comment field. - the technical parameters of the path request have to be within the range of the parameters - as originally published - of the requested PaP sections (exceptions are
+These specific cases are the following: - Different origin and/or destination depending on running day (But using identical PaP/RC capacity for at least one of the IM for which capacity was requested). - Transshipment from one train onto different trains (or vice versa) because of infrastructure restrictions.

-- possible if allowed by the IM/AB concerned, e.g. when the timetable of the PaP can be respected) - as regards sections with flexible times, the applicant may adjust/insert times, stops and parameters according to its individual needs within the given range.
+- The IM/AB precisely asks the applicant to split the request into two or more dossiers instead of using the subsidiary function. - To be able for the C-OSS to identify such dossiers as one request, and to allow a correct calculation of the priority value (K value) in case a request has to be submitted in more than one dossier, the applicant should indicate the link among these dossiers in PCS.
+Furthermore the applicant should mention the reason for using more than one dossier in the comment field. - the technical parameters of the path request have to be within the range of the parameters - as originally published - of the requested PaP sections (exceptions are possible if allowed by the IM/AB concerned, e.g. when the timetable of the PaP can be respected) - as regards sections with flexible times, the applicant may adjust/insert times, stops and parameters according to its individual needs within the given range.